When it hurts to breastfeed Part 1

 There are many things to keep in mind as reasons for not taking the baby off the breast:

 I believe that using a nipple shield to treat sore nipples is even worse.
 A nipple shield is very likely to result in a significant decrease in milk supply.
 And when the milk supply decreases, it becomes even more difficult to treat sore nipples.
-Additionally, a baby on a nipple shield is not latched on.
-Thus, the baby’s latch after being on a nipple and then being put back to the breast will be far from the ideal and may result in sore nipples again.
-Getting the baby to take a ‘bare’ breast without a nipple shield after using does not work easily for most mothers.
+Additionally, a baby on a nipple shield is not truly latched on.
+A baby on a nipple shield has, essentially, been take off the breast.
+Thus, the baby’s latch after being on a nipple shield and then being put back to the breast will be far from the ideal and may result in sore nipples again.
+Getting the baby to take a ‘bare’ breast without a nipple shield after using the nipple shield for several days does not work easily for most mothers.